ignite/cli/docs/intro/install.md

 - [Golang >=1.16](https://golang.org/)

-## Upgrading
+## Upgrading Your Starport Installation

-Remove any previous Starport installation.
-To do so, run `rm $(which starport)` command with or without `sudo` depending on your user and repeat until there is no `starport` binary left in your system.

-Then follow the regular installation instructions.
+Before you install a new version of Starport, remove all existing Starport installations.

+To remove the current Starport installation:

+1. Run the `which starport` command to locate the Starport executable file.
+By default, the Starport binary is installed in `/usr/local/bin`.

+1. Change to the directory where Starport is installed.
+For example:

+    ```bash
+    cd /usr/local/bin
+    ```

+1. Run the remove command.
+Depending on your user permissions, run the command with or without `sudo`:

+    ```bash
+    rm starport
+    ```

+1. Repeat these steps until all `starport` installations are removed from your system.

+After all existing Starport installations are removed, follow the [Installing Starport with cURL](#installing-starport-with-curl) instructions.
+For details on version features and changes, see the [changelog.md](https://github.com/tendermint/starport/blob/develop/changelog.md) in the repo.

 ## Installing Starport with cURL